 Recently, Animal Control officers in Houston, Texas found a black dog roaming the streets and brought him to the Harris County Animal Shelter.
 One look at the face of this sweet 10-year-old boy, who they’re calling “Rockwell,” reveals that he’s had a rough life.
 He has marks all over his head, plus he tested positive for heartworm.
 Rockwell deserves a loving home where he can spend the rest of his days without a care in the world, but shelter staff fear that no one will want him due to his fur color, his age, and his health.

-If you’d like to help make sure Rockwell isn’t forgotten like so many other black dogs and cats, please consider fostering him or adding him to your family.
-And if you aren’t equipped to provide Rockwell with the care he needs, you can still make a difference for Rockwell and other animals in need by donating to Pup It Forward Animal Network, a group of volunteers working to save overlooked pets.
+To help dogs like Rockwell, you can still make a difference for Rockwell and other animals in need by donating to Pup It Forward Animal Network, a group of volunteers working to save overlooked pets.
 Together, we can end the stigma against black dogs and cats and help EVERY shelter animal find a forever home!